 Sharing your screen is a useful feature if you’re giving a presentation or providing instructions.
 Start by clicking on Share Screen in the bottom toolbar.
 From there, you’ll be presented with a menu of types of sharing you’d like to perform.

 Under the Basic tab, you can choose to share your screen, share a specific app, share your iPhone or iPad display (if that option is configured), or create a whiteboard session.
 Creating a whiteboard session lets you collaborate on notes and drawings.
-Under the Advanced tab, you can choose to share things like a portion of your screen or “content from a second camera.”
+Under the Advanced tab, you can choose to share things like a PowerPoint presentation as a virtual background (currently a beta feature), a portion of your screen, or even content from a second camera.
 And finally, the Files tab will let you share files from a number of cloud services like Google Drive or Dropbox.
 Once you’ve made your selection, click the blue Share button to share your screen.

 Note that if you choose to share your screen, it’ll share your whole screen, so make sure you’ve tidied up your workspace a bit before showing it to the world.